WatDuhHekBro/ZTransfer/README.md

 # ZTransfer

 A program that makes use of websockets to provide a real-time interface for simple LAN file transfer.
-Not intended for public facing servers, as this assumes that all users on your network are trusted individuals. *Currently very limited.*
+Not intended for public facing servers, as this assumes that all users on your network are trusted individuals. _Currently very limited._

 ## Use Cases

 - Transfer files between different computers on a home network without the need of a flash drive or some other hardware.
 - Provide a transfer mechanism between a host machine and a guest machine in case you're too lazy to setup shared folders with a VM.

 # "Documentation"

+## Command Line Use

+- `ztransfer` starts the server on whatever the `.env` specifies or port 3000
+- `ztransfer (port)` starts the server on a specified port, ignoring `.env`

 ## Server-To-Client Messages

-*Files with the same name will replace each other.*
+_Files with the same name will replace each other._

 ```json
 {
 	"action": "ADD_FILE",